tianhe/go-livepeer/README.md

 ### Livepeer private Ethereum testnet
 Livepeer is currently only running on a private Ethereum testnet.
-Livepeer is currently only running on a private Ethereum testnet.

 1. Create a geth data directory.
 For example: `mkdir ~/.lpGeth`.
   * We recommend creating a new directory even if you already have one, so the Livepeer testing data will be stored separately.